kunalgkmit/phase0-project-documentation/docs/index.md

 - Provide visual charts for income and expense analysis.
 - Enable CRUD operations on financial entries.
 - Support admin access to view registered users.
-- Maintain secure authentication and data handling using Clerk.